WeeverApps/okstate-plugin-camera-overlay/README.md

 # okstate-plugin-camera-overlay

+*NOTE*
+This plugin is forked from https://github.com/wkevina/okstate-plugin-camera-overlay The original plugin is no longer maintained.

 This plugin defines a global `navigator.camera` object, which provides an API for taking pictures and for choosing images from the system's image library.